 We have more phrases that need clarification:

-• The phrase “even to the end there will be war” seems to extend way beyond the destruction of Jerusalem in 70 AD.
+- The phrase “even to the end there will be war” seems to extend way beyond the destruction of Jerusalem in 70 AD.

-• The final phrase is “desolations are determined” (several other translations say desolations are decreed).
+- The final phrase is “desolations are determined” (several other translations say desolations are decreed).
 This also seems to be part of what extends “to the end”.
 It’s unlikely that this refers only to the destruction of Jerusalem in 70 AD.
-Since “desolations” is plural and they are qualified as something decreed, it’s best to understand that they include at least one more future desolation which must take place.
+Since “desolations” is plural and they are qualified as something decreed, it’s best to understand that they include at least one more future desolation that must take place.
 Indeed, such a future desolation is mentioned in the following verse.

 Prophecy: The 70th Week